freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-145-how-many-reversible-numbers-are-there-below-one-billion/index.md

 ---
-title: Problem 145: How many reversible numbers are there below one-billion?
+title: How many reversible numbers are there below one-billion?
 ---
 ## Problem 145: How many reversible numbers are there below one-billion?